WindowsNT/asm/Readme.md

 At the moment, the first part is implemented (Real/Protected/Long mode).
 More to follow

 ## Instructions
-1. Put flat assembler (https://flatassembler.net/) to the path, or edit build.bat to include a path.
+1. Edit build.bat to specify flat assembler (FASM) path.
-2. In Project Properties -> Debugger, configure bochs/vmware path as needed, also edit startvbox.bat
+2. Edit startbochs.bat, startbochsnd.bat, startvmware.bat and startvbox.bat to locate the executables of these applications.

 Build and run, it will automatically start bochs/vmware/virtualbox with the included FreeDOS image.
-It will create a CD-ROM as D: and you can run it.
+It will create a CD-ROM as D: and you can run it from d:\entry.exe, by default it is automatically run (autoexec.bat)